hemanthadawale/data_science_portfolio/README.md

 # Getting started with Python for data science
-These are few of my Projects which I completed with while entering into Data Science.
+These are few of my projects which I completed with while getting started with Data Science from GreyAtom.

-These purely consists of Hands-on-practice on concepts such as:
+These are based on concepts such as:
 1. Basics of Python
 2. Numpy
 3. Pandas
 4. Matplotlib
+5. Statistics
+6. Probability
    and their various techniques.